 There are a number of therapeutic injections available to provide relief.

 The stellate ganglion is a nerve bundle located in the neck, and is directly responsible for feeling in the local tissue.
 A Stellate Ganglion Block (the injection of anesthesia into the nerve bundle) can help to provide relief to nearly any condition in the surrounding tissue that is causing symptoms of pain.

 Other injection treatments may include Cervical Sympathetic Blocks, Trigger point injections, medial branch blocks, epidural injections, or facet injections.
 In more complex or persistent cases (over 12 weeks), RA (radiofrequency ablation) may be recommended.
 This procedure may provide over a year of consistent pain relief!

 The vast majority of patients suffering from neck pain are able to achieve excellent relief through nonoperative San Antonio pain management techniques.
-This may necessitate a combination of treatments, such as those offered at Premier Pain Consultants including PT, chiropractic, medication management or interventional procedures.
+This may necessitate a combination of treatments, such as those offered at Texas Pain Network including PT, chiropractic, medication management or interventional procedures.